dobots/vibhav_internship/multibot_ws/README.md

 This repository consists of the code to:

-1. Run a single robot and explore an area using Hector Slam
+1. Run a single robot and explore an area using
+	1. Hector Slam
-2. Run a single robot and explore an area using GMapping
+	2. GMapping
-3. Run a single robot and explore an area using Cartographer
+	3. Cartographer
-4. Run multiple robots and explore an area using Hector Slam
-5. Run multiple robots and explore an area using GMapping
-6. Run multiple robots and explore an area using Cartographer
+2. Run multiple robots and explore an area using
-7. Run RRT based frontier exploration with a single robot and map an area using Hector Slam
-8. Run RRT based frontier exploration with a single robot and map an area using GMapping
+	1. Hector Slam
+	2. GMapping
+	3. Cartographer
-9. Run RRT based frontier exploration with a single robot and map an area using Cartographer
+3. Run RRT based frontier exploration with a single robot and map an area using
+	1. Hector Slam
+	2. GMapping
+	3. Cartographer

 ## Current status